bemer/lts-workshop/02-CreatingDockerImage/README.md

 To check if you have Docker installed:

-    $  which docker
+    $  which Docker

 This should return something like:

-    $ which docker
+    $ which Docker
-    /usr/bin/docker
+    /usr/bin/Docker

 If you have completed these steps, you are good to go!